-Assessing Students' Responses: Remind students they should know most of the content and this is a review for me to see what we need to review on.
+Assessing Students' Responses: Remind students they should know most of the content and this is a review for the teacher to see what we need to work on.

 - Collect students' responses to the task.
 We suggest that you do not actually score student's work.
-The research shows that this will be counterproductive, as it will encourage students to compare their scores, and will distract their attention from what they can do to improve their mathematics - Instead, help students to make further progress by summarizing their difficulties as a series of questions.
-Some questions in the Common Misconceptions chart may serve as examples.
-These questions have been drawn from commonly identified student misconceptions. - Make notes about what their work reveals about their current levels of understanding and their different problem solving approaches. - Strategically partner students based on pre-assessment data.
-Partner students with others who display similar errors/misconceptions on the pre-assessment task.
-While this may seem counterintuitive, this will allow each student to more confidently share their thinking.
-This may result in partnering students who were very successful together, those who did fairly well together, and those who did not do very well together. - If you have students who struggled with the pre-assessment, start that pair with Card Set E and then move to Card Set A. Remember all students may not get through all sets of cards and that is ok.
+The research shows that this will be counterproductive, as it will encourage students to compare their scores, and will distract their attention from what they can do to improve their mathematics. - Instead, help students to make further progress by summarizing their difficulties as a series of questions.
+Some questions in the Common Misconceptions Chart on page 6 may serve as examples.
+These questions have been drawn from commonly identified student misconceptions. - Make notes about what their work reveals about their current levels of understanding and their different problem solving approaches. - Partner students with others who displayed similar errors/misconceptions on the pre-assessment task.